It’s known as the lifeblood of the engine. Without it, you’d be lucky to get from A to B, let alone leave your driveway.

 If you’ve decided to take the plunge and get your first batch of synthetic oil, there are a couple of things you need to be aware of.

 On the other hand, some synthetic oils are actually compatible with conventional and synthetic blends.
-In this case, it’s ok to add the synthetic oil with the older oil.
+In this case, it’s OK to add the synthetic oil with the older oil.
+In some other cases, manufacturers will recommend a certain engine mileage or ‘break in’ period, before switching over.

 Viscosity is definitely the most important criteria to consider when purchasing synthetic motor oils.
 As mentioned earlier, the viscosity or ‘consistency’ will vary depending on the operating temperature of your engine.
-This will vary depending on the engine stress and the temperature of the outside environment.
+Temperatures inside the engine fluctuate due to engine stress and the temperature of the outside environment.

-- High temperature and/or high engine stress: If you live in a warm environment (or its getting into summer) it’s a good idea to go with an oil that is thicker.
+- High temperature and/or high engine stress: If your vehicles engine is going to experience high temperatures, it’s a good idea to go with an oil that is thicker.
 The oil will start at a higher viscosity and won’t become too thin when the engine heats up further.
-Things of things like racing, towing on a hot day, or just driving around in general hot weather.
+Think of things like racing, towing on a hot day, or just driving around in very hot weather.
 You want something around a grade of 10W – 40.
+You’ll commonly find motorcycles using this grade.

 - Cold weather: The previously mentioned 5W – 30 is also good for cold temperatures.
 However; you might even go further and get something on the lines of 0W -30.

 Additives are added to synthetic oil to increase certain properties.
 For example, some additives work very well in ensuring oil doesn’t get too thin at high temperatures.
 Others give the oil a great cleaning boost.
-Let’s take a look at some of the common type’s additives:
+Let’s take a look at some of the common types:

 - Detergents: Oil helps clean your engine, and these detergents ensure it does a better job.
-For example, they help with harder to remove debris.
+For example, they help with hard to remove debris and gunk.

-- Corrosion inhibitors: These help protect metal parts of the engine from degrading.
+- Corrosion inhibitors: These help protect metal parts of the engine from corrosive elements like acid.

-You can usually find the additive information on the manufacturer’s website, on the back of the bottle, or in the manufacturers booklet.
+You can usually find the additive information on the manufacturer’s website or booklet or on the back of the bottle.

 Over to you

 Have any questions or comments?
-Maybe there is another synthetic oil that you swear by that didn’t make it on the list?
+Maybe there is another synthetic oil that you swear by that didn’t make it?
 Or maybe you had some bad experiences with some of them?
 Feel free to join the discussion.